amadeus/DynamicTextarea-Mootools-Class/README.md

 How to use
 ----------
-DynamicTextarea is a reusable class that can by applied to any textarea tag on a page with any sort of CSS styling attached to it.
+DynamicTextarea is a reusable class that can by applied to any textarea tag on a page (with any sort of CSS styling attached to it) that allows it to dynamically resize based on the content it contains.

 Constructor: